Miatta-Sinayoko/Zillow-Regression-Project/README.md

 ## Recommendations
 - Continue refining and improving the predictive model to enhance the accuracy and reliability of home value predictions.

+## Sources
+Absolutely, here's an example of how you might compile the sources for these two projects on a source page:

+---

+### Sources

+1. Carter, A. (2023).
+Regression Project.
+GitHub.
+Retrieved from https://github.com/annie-carter/regression_project

+2. Warren, E. (2023).
+Regression Project.
+GitHub.
+Retrieved from https://github.com/elizabethswarren/regression_project